botpress/readme/docs/STUDIO/interface/nodes/autonomous-node.md

 2. Instruction Execution

-The Autonomous Node follows the prompt and uses the knowledgeAgent.knowledgequery tool to search the internal knowledge base.
+The Autonomous Node follows the prompt and uses the global.search tool to search the internal knowledge base.

 3. LLM Decision